- Elopement Planning Guides -

 Popping champagne at a traditional wedding would go down like a lead balloon at most venues.
 But not at an elopement!
 In fact, I'd encourage it!
 Popping champagne is a really fun way of celebrating after your elopement ceremony.
 You can both sit down and relax with a glass of champagne without a care in the world, nowhere to be and nobody to see, before embarking on the rest of your adventure.

 Having a first dance is a great way to relax after your ceremony and spend a few intimate moments with each other.
 I carry a bluetooth speaker to elopements and I'm more than happy to play your favourite song as you dance.
 These moments create such beautiful images as couples embrace each other on the side of a mountain, by a secluded loch, or surrounded by a beautiful ancient forest.

 What do we do after our elopement ceremony?

 Pretty much anything you want!
 Most of my couples opt to explore a few beautiful locations for their portraits.
 These could involve a hike to an epic viewpoint or a gentle stroll somewhere.
 You can be as adventurous as you like!
 Another great idea is to enjoy a picnic for two - there are so many amazing suppliers who offer this in Scotland.
 If the weather's coming in then why not escape to a cosy pub for a pint and a bite to eat whilst we wait for it to clear?
 The options are endless.

-I love to help my couples craft their elopement timeline and part of that includes ideas for the ceremony.
-The 10 ideas above give you a good starting point, but there’re so many other ways to create a unique and personalised ceremony.
+I'm a Scotland and Destination Elopement Photographer and love to help my couples craft their elopement timeline and part of that includes ideas for the ceremony.
+The 10 ideas above give you a good starting point, but there're so many other ways to create a unique and personalised ceremony.